How to Live a Christian Life Daily

 The New Law

-In Matthew 5:17, Jesus tells us that He came “not to destroy, but to fulfill” the law.
-So, as a result, we do not need to practice the sacrificial law anymore to follow God.
-Our requirement as true believers is to surrender our hearts to the Lord Jesus and believe in our hearts that Jesus is the only begotten Son of God, born of the Virgin Mary, that He was crucified and died on the cross for our sins, that He was resurrected from the grave in the body on the third day, and that He is now seated at the right hand of the Father in heaven.
-But then, do we need anything else to do to grow in faith and become closer to the Lord?
-The answer is yes; we must allow the Holy Spirit to teach us to live our Christian lives.
-Every day we need to read and meditate on the Word of God and praise and worship the Trinity of God (God the Father, God the Son Jesus, and God the Holy Spirit).
+In Matthew 5:17, the Lord Jesus tells us that He didn’t come to abolish but to complete the law (Check our blog article: The Importance of the New Covenant).
+Therefore, we no longer need to practice the sacrificial law to follow God.
+As true believers, we are required to surrender our hearts to the Lord Jesus and to believe that He is the only begotten Son of God.
+He was conceived by the Holy Spirit and born of the Virgin Mary.
+He was crucified and died on the cross for the sins of the world.
+On the third day, He was resurrected in His body from the grave, and now He is seated at the right hand of the Father in heaven.
+In His name, we can receive the baptism of the Holy Spirit.
+But do we need to do anything else to grow in faith and draw closer to the Lord?
+The answer is yes.
+We must allow the Holy Spirit to guide us in living our Christian lives.
+Every day, we should read and meditate on the Word of God, as well as praise and worship the Trinity of God: God the Father, God the Son, the Lord Jesus, and God the Holy Spirit.
+We encourage all readers to explore our blog article titled, The God We Serve.

-How to Apply the Old Law to the New Law?
+How to Apply the Old Law to the New Law

 Christian Offerings